Ethern-Myth/ensure-token/README.md

 })
 ```

 #### This will work on bearer tokens only for now.
-More Verifications will be added later
+More Verifications will be added later.

 ### Don't forget to like this repo.
-If you have any questions feel free to ask
+If you have any questions feel free to ask!

 Created by  [Ethern Myth](http://www.github.com/ethern-myth)
 <br/>